Comparing agilon health (AGL) & The Competition

 Profitability

-This table compares agilon health and its rivals’ net margins, return on equity and return on assets.
+This table compares agilon health and its peers’ net margins, return on equity and return on assets.

 |Net Margins